 The proposed solution is projected to impact the number of kidney pancreas transplants and kidney alone transplants.
-Modeling projected a decrease of 105 fewer kidney alone transplants and an increase of 143 SPK transplants.
+Modeling projected a decrease of 105 fewer kidney alone transplants and an increase of 143 SPK transplants, i.e. a net overall increase in the total number of kidney transplants.